My shop

 Cotton cannot do this.
 Synthetics cannot do this.

-3. Why synthetic fibers are still indispensable
+3. Why synthetic fibres are nevertheless indispensable

 Mechanical reality: